rollerworks/search/Resources/doc/Doctrine/orm/where_builder.rst

 In most cases you can just use the Doctrine\Orm component without any special configuration.

-But there are cases when you need to perform some special things, like *converting* the input or database value.
-In this chapter we will get to that.
+But there are cases when you need to perform some special things, like converting the input or database value.
+This section explains how to do this.

 You also add field and value conversion to the same class.